dxxmsdxy/onchain-canon/README.md

 Replaced OC data remains immutably on-chain.

-Parent-child inscription can be used to validate updates to OC data by requiring a parent.
+Provenance requirements such as a creator address or parent-child can be used to validate changes to OC data.

 * * *

 # Locking OC inscriptions
 OC inscriptions can be “locked” to prevent future changes.

-Parent-child inscription is used for OC locking by simply burning the OC inscription’s parent.
+Parent-child inscription can be used for OC locking by simply burning the OC inscription’s parent.

 Extending locking/unlocking permissions to grand-parent inscriptions allows for multi-tiered and provisional governance of OC inscription data.